 - 1. The sounds of the letters in the words

 - 2. The flow or grammar of the sentence

 - 3. The meaning of the text

-- 4. The context of the text.
+- 4. The context of the text

 You need to help your student use all four sets of clues, not just the clues given by the letter/sound relationship.
 'Sound it out' is not the only answer.

-For this reason, it will be easier for your student if they learn to read using real language in real situations, rather than lists of isolated words and letters.
+For this reason, it will be easier for your student if they learn to read using real language in real situations (authentic texts), rather than lists of isolated words and letters.

 Writing is not dealt with in this section.
-This section contains a number of strategies for improving your student's reading, however your student should also be doing a lot of writing as this will help with reading; the two go hand in hand.

-For ideas about writing and spelling you should also read Section 5 on Writing and spelling.
+This section contains a number of strategies for improving your student's reading.
+However your student should also be doing a lot of writing as this will help with reading; the two go hand in hand.
+For ideas about writing and spelling you should also read Section 5 on Writing and Spelling.

 A part of any session with your student should consist of real reading of an extended text.
+That is, not just learning-to-read exercises.

-- Introduce your student to the vocabulary and rhythms of written language - Introduce your student to the delights of reading - Increase your student's sight vocabulary - Encourage prediction on the basis of the grammar and meaning of the sentence - Help your student to develop their own problem solving strategies.
+- Introduce your student to the vocabulary and rhythms of written language. - Introduce your student to the delights of reading. - Increase your student's sight vocabulary. - Encourage prediction on the basis of the grammar and meaning of the sentence. - Help your student to develop their own problem-solving strategies. - Encourage your student to reflect on and think critically about what they are reading.